"... outstanding in the field of burnout

 I didn't choose my name.
 My parents named me Kathryn after Loch Katrine in Scotland (photo above).
-And I never liked the "ryn" part so, when I was younger, my friends called me Ka (pronounced Kay) and then, at some point in my late teens, I grew into a Kate.
+And I never liked the "ryn" part so, when I was younger, I shortened it to "Ka" (pronounced Kay) and then, at some point in my late teens, I grew into a Kate.

 I like Kate.
 It's straight and to the point, like me.
 It's cool (how I'd like to be).
 It's strong (yes, I'm usually that - at least outwardly).
 The heroine of a movie is often a Kate.

 I miss being a Katie now my parents are gone.
 But Ron calls me Katie sometimes.
-Or Kato ...
-I often think I'll be a Katie if/when I publish that book ...
+And maybe I'll be a Katie if/when I ever publish that fiction book ...

 So what's in a name?
 I guess it's different for us all.